 Bird droppings not only create strong odours, but they also come with health concerns.
 Birds can spread histoplasmosis, which can be a serious illness for very old or young individuals.
 Droppings are also highly acidic, so they can damage insulation, paint, and other materials in your home.

 Pigeons, starlings and sparrows are the most common species of birds to nest or live inside homes.
-All three species were brought to North American from Europe and have since spread across the continent.
+All three species were brought to North America from Europe and have since spread across the continent.

 Inhumane bird removal strategies, such as quickly sealing all entry points, can increase the risk of young birds dying in your home.
 This can not only cause an inhumane death, but can also cause an unpleasant odour and health concerns.